gmmazzeo/GCDataCourseProject/README.md

 features <- features[grepl("mean\\(\\)|std\\(\\)", featureName)]
 ```

-Create a new column containing codes "V"+id
+Create a new column containing codes "V"+id.

 These codes are also the names of the columuns of dt, starting from the 3rd